 We love our turbos.
 Nothing like a turbo spinning up and boosting you on down the road.
-Turbos have been around many years and have been loved by the diesel community since.
+Turbos have been around for many years and have been loved by the diesel community since.
 I ran across the question the other day and thought it was a good one.

 While not all diesels have a turbo.
 All modern diesels do.
 It is given that a diesel will have a turbo in today’s market.
-They provide the modern diesel with a high level of efficiently.
-A naturally aspirated diesel engine simply does not have the power needed for many of the demand that is needed in today’s vehicles.
+They provide modern diesel with a high level of efficiency.
+A naturally aspirated diesel engine does not have the power needed for many of the demand that is needed in today’s vehicles.
 Let’s talk about why a diesel needs a turbo in the first place and get into how it works.

 A brief history

 The first running diesel engine was created in 1895.
 That was before the first turbo was invented.
 They were meant to replace the steam engine.
 They were no very efficient.

 The first Turbo was invented by a Swiss engineer named Dr. Alfred J. Buchi in 1905.
 They were not developed for road vehicles around 1922.
 By the late 1920s, turbos began being used in some diesel engines.
 Source